 - Transfer students who entered the Florida State University System (SUS) as a degree-seeking student prior to Summer 2015 and who have maintained continuous enrollment at a Florida public post-secondary institution may be eligible to change their catalog year to reflect pre-Summer 2015 University (Program) graduation requirements.
 Continuous enrollment is defined by the State of Florida under the Articulation Agreement as attempting at least one course each fall and spring semester leading up to entering FSU.

 - Major changes within the College of Arts & Sciences are initiated through the department offering the major.
 Please see the department adviser to determine eligibility to change majors and to obtain the major change form.

 - Major changes submitted after the 12th week deadline are subject to being held until final grades for the term in question have posted to ensure that the student will continue to be in good academic standing at FSU.

 - The addition of additional majors and dual degrees must be completed prior to earning 90 earned hours.
-Students with 90-110 earned hours may petition to add an additional major or declare dual degrees using (insert link to the form).
+Students with 90-110 earned hours may petition to add an additional major or declare dual degrees using ("AS Double Dual Major Form Mar 2017.pdf").

 Campus Location Change

 - Campus Location Change form as a PDF (http://registrar.fsu.edu/forms/campus_location_change.pdf)